-Web Crypto · Cloudflare Workers docs
+Web Crypto

 Supported algorithms

 Workers implements all operation of the WebCrypto standard, as shown in the following table.
-We are happy to add support for more algorithms — let us know about your use case.
+The Workers team continuously adds support for more algorithms — share your use case with the community.

-A checkmark (✓) indicates that this feature is believed to be fully supported according to the spec. [//]: # An x (✘) indicates that this feature is part of the specification but not implemented. [//]: # If a feature only implements the operation partially, details are listed.
+A checkmark (✓) indicates that this feature is believed to be fully supported according to the spec.

+An x (✘) indicates that this feature is part of the specification but not implemented.

 |Algorithm